 Additional TTEC Voice of the Customer resources

 5 Simple Ways to Optimize Voice of the Customer and Speech Analytics Data: In this guide, learn 5 ways to use speech analytics and call center analytics software to augment employee experience on the floor and customer experience over the phone.
-Today’s leading contact centers leverage speech analytics technology to enhance customer experience, train associates more effectively, and ensure quality assurance (QA) across all channels and at every contact point.
+Today’s leading contact centers leverage speech analytics technology to enhance overall customer experience, train associates more effectively, and ensure quality assurance (QA) across all channels and at every contact point.

 Change the Voice of Customer Conversation in the Contact Center: Contact centers are primarily designed to operate on efficiency.
 Because of this, nearly everything about their operations gets measured.
 But in the fast-paced economy driven by high customer expectations, are companies measuring the right things in the contact center?
 In this article, learn how to answer “why” questions as part of your voice of customer analysis in order to uncover opportunities to improve the customer experience.

 VOC Analytics: 5 To-Dos in the New Era of Data : Capturing customers’ expectations, aversions, and preferences—i.e. listening to the voice of the customer (VOC)—is table stakes for most organizations today.
-But as consumer behavior and habits evolve, listening practices and the ability to act on insights must evolve as well.
+But as customer behavior and habits evolve, listening practices and the ability to act on insights must evolve as well.
 Here are five VOC best practices to enhance the voice of the customer analytics process and begin delivering more impactful customer experiences.